 Place Paint Chip Triangles According to Grid

 - Continue to glue the bottom row of the geometric graphic from the corners to the middle, following the grid provided.
-Make sure to leave about 1/8" empty space between each triangle.
+Make sure to leave about 1/8" space between each triangle.
 Continue gluing the next rows.
 It is important to work from the edges toward the middle because this will help you keep the design symmetrical.

 - Allow the glue to dry.